With 12 years of experience, I’ve navigated diverse challenges — applying best practices that place people at the center.

 The first survey attempt failed.
 Participants expressed difficulty understanding the questions.
 I added context to each question and terminology definitions.

-I partnered with the Readiness Manager to schedule research participation e.g. interviews and surveys, around Change Day.
+After failed attempts, I partnered with the Readiness Manager to schedule research participation e.g. interviews and surveys, around Change Day.

 Mapping "Retrieve incentive data from storage" (JTBD) revealed more pain points than just asking, "How do you enter incentives?".
 Always frame research around user goals, not just tasks.